Sometimes, as human beings, we encounter problems.

 This also applies to when we are job hunting because we need to describe the knowledge we’ve acquired through the time we’ve spent doing something that applies to the job.
 If we don’t understand what we learned as a result of the time we spent at a job, we can never understand how to explain what we did.

-It would just means we did nothing, learned nothing and wasted our time for income.
+It would just mean we did nothing, learned nothing and wasted our time for income.

 So, in order to understand “experience”, you must fully understand what you did at your job, how it contributed to your (or the team’s) growth and the results that came out of it.
 These need to clearly be explained in both our LinkedIn Profile and our “traditional resumes”.

-I have further explained this idea and what two things are needed to apply it before.
+I have further explained this idea and how you can apply it before.